 Applying drones and developing novel tools to assess whale behavior, morphology, and body condition

-Investigators: Dr. Leigh Torres, Dr. KC Bierlich, Clara Bird, Dr. Dawn Barlow, Todd Chandler
+Investigators: Dr. Leigh Torres, Dr. KC Bierlich, Clara Bird, Dawn Barlow, Todd Chandler

 From our traditional boat-based horizontal perspective, cetacean behavioral observations are typically limited to when the animal is at the surface, and health assessment is constrained to photographs captured of this limited body view.
 Previously, achieving an aerial perspective has been restricted to brief helicopter- or plane-based observations that are costly, noisy, and risky.
 The emergence of commercial drones (also called Unoccupied Aircraft Systems, UAS) has significantly reduced these constraints, and provide a stable, relatively quiet, and inexpensive platform that enables replicate cetacean observations for prolonged periods with minimal disturbance.
 With the imminent proliferation of using drones in cetacean studies comes the need for robust quantitative methods of image analysis.